-- During manual handling, always wear an ESD wrist strap.
-Workstation surface should have an anti-static mat that is properly grounded and checked. - All equipment, machinery, work tables, and storage racks that may get in contact with the LUXEON emitter should be properly grounded. - Use an ion blower to neutralize the static discharge that may build up on the surface and lens of the plastic housing of the LUXEON emitter during storage and handling.
+All equipment, machinery, work tables, and storage racks that may get in contact with the LUXEON emitter should be properly grounded.

+Use an ion blower to neutralize the static discharge that may build up on the surface and lens of the plastic housing of the LUXEON emitter during storage and handling.

-LUXEON emitters that are damaged by ESD may not light up at low currents and/or may exhibit abnormal performance characteristics such as a high reverse leakage current, and a low forward voltage (leaky diode).
-It is also important to take note that ESD can also cause latent failure i.e. failure or symptoms as described above may not show up immediately but only after use.
-Hence, continuous ESD protection is needed during assembly.
+LUXEON emitters which are damaged by ESD may not light up at low currents and/or may exhibit abnormal performance characteristics such as a high reverse leakage current, and a low forward voltage (leaky diode).
+It is also important to take note that ESD can also cause latent failure, i.e. failure or symptoms as described above may not show up immediately but until after use.
+Hence continuous ESD protection is needed during assembly.